 Breaking News Emails

 Norovirus can be spread by eating contaminated food, touching a contaminated surface and then touching your mouth, or by having contact with someone who is infected.
 It spreads especially fast in places where people share close quarters, like cruise ships, hospitals and schools.
 The bug is notorious for causing large outbreaks of sickness.
+It takes only a tiny bit of virus to make someone ill.

 The virus causes a person’s stomach or intestines to get inflamed and is the most common cause of acute gastroenteritis — stomach upset — in the U.S., making about 20 million people sick each year, according to the Centers for Disease Control and Prevention.
 Food poisoning can be caused by norovirus: The bug is the leading cause of illness and outbreaks from contaminated food in the U.S.